samturrell/samturrell.github.io/_posts/2017-04-30-welcome-to-the-blog.md

 Hello, traveller, it seems you've stumbled upon my blog.
 Firstly, welcome!
 Secondly, you're a little early, there's not much to see here just yet, but like most I have high hopes and dreams of writing some quality blog posts for the community.
 How well this will play out I'm not sure, but here we are.
 It's a start, right?

 So, a little about me.
-My name is Sam Turrell and I'm currently based in Scarborough on the East Coast of the UK.
+My name is Sam Turrell and I'm currently based in York, UK.
 I am primarily a frontend web developer, but am also fairly well versed in backend development using the Laravel PHP framework.

 ![netsells](/images/netsells-logo.jpg)